TreeBASE/treebase/BUILDING.md

     [INFO] ------------------------------------------------------------------------

 The JAR that we have produced now needs to end up in a maven repository so that the WAR building process can find it.
-The JAR is identified as follows:
+The JAR is identified in the [pom.xml](treebase-web/pom.xml) as follows:

 ```xml
 <dependency>